floticerus/ten.js/README.md

 Modular additions will come in the future.

 ## Performance
 The goal of ten.js is to at least match the speeds of other common libraries, while maintaining functionality and minimal filesize.
-The testing done so far has shown that ten.js is often at least twice as fast as similar libraries (though this is not always the case).
+The testing done so far has shown that ten.js is often faster than similar libraries.
 Testing has been done against jQuery, jqMobi, and Zepto.

 ## Compatibility
 ten.js is primarily intended to work with Google Chrome, Mozilla Firefox, Safari, Opera, and mobile devices such as Android and iPhone.